The Demand Peripherals peripherals and interface cards make it

 easy to build a Linux based robot or other automation.
 Our

-write all of the software layers up to your application.
+up to your application.

 The API is ASCII commands over a TCP connection.
 This means